 In addition, the Fund has the option for twelve months to purchase up to \$3 million of additional common stock.
 On August 23, 2000 the Fund exercised \$1,000,000 of its option to purchase additional common stock at \$5.53 per share.
-The Fund paid \$750,000 of the purchase price in connection with the closing on August 30, 2000, and will pay the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
-At the closing on August 30, 2000, we issued to the Fund an adjustable warrant similar to the one issued on August 3, 2000.
-This adjustable warrant was canceled by agreement between us and the Fund on November 1, 2000.
+We received \$750,000 of the purchase price at the closing on August 30, 2000, and will receive the remaining \$250,000 upon effectiveness of a registration statement covering the shares owned by the Fund.
+The Fund may be entitled to receive additional shares of common stock on eight dates beginning six months from the closing and every three months thereafter.
+The number of additional shares the Fund may be entitled to on each date will be based on the number of shares of common stock the Fund continues to hold on each date and the market price of our common stock over a period prior to each date.
+We will have the right, under certain circumstances, to cap the number of additional shares by purchasing part of the entitlement from the Fund.
 The Fund also received a warrant to purchase up to 19,900 shares of common stock at \$6.03 per share.
 This warrant is callable by us at \$10.05 per underlying share.